 COVID-19 vaccines can help end the pandemic.
 But it’s essential that everyone has access to them.

-Vaccines allow us to come together, shoulder to shoulder – in schools, communities and places of worship.
-They are the best hope we have of ending the COVID-19 pandemic and getting back to doing the things we enjoy, with the people we love.
+Vaccines allow us to come together – in schools, communities and places of worship.
+They are crucial to bringing the pandemic under control, so we can get back to doing the things we enjoy, with the people we love.

-Show your support for fair and equal access to vaccines and ask G7 nations to #DonateDosesNow
+Show your support for fair and equal access to vaccines and ask leaders of the world’s richest nations to #DonateDosesNow

 Ensuring equitable access

 Dose donations are an essential part of ensuring fair access to vaccines.
 But while getting donated vaccine doses to the countries that need them is the most urgent step, it is only one step in a longer journey.

 Equitable access also means supporting countries’ capacity to get vaccines into arms.
 Without adequate funding and support for in-country delivery costs – including the human resources, equipment, supplies and processes required to get vaccines from entry ports to being safely administered – countries already facing spiraling health and social sector costs will struggle to find the resources needed to reach priority populations.
 It is therefore essential that low-income countries are given additional support where needed to cover new activities associated with COVID-19 vaccine rollouts, without having to make cuts for other life-saving health programmes such as routine childhood vaccinations.

 Currently, many countries support dose donation in principle and have signalled intent to donate doses.
 However, we can’t wait any longer.
 Immediate time-bound donations are urgently needed to address the global vaccine inequities and to prevent further deadly surges of COVID-19 around the world.

 High income countries with adequate supplies of COVID-19 vaccines must: